We befriend asylum seekers and refugees (our clients)

-- Financial donations, large or small, to support our work (see donations page)
+Make a financial donation, large or small, to support our work

-- Invite us to send a speaker to your group, club, place of worship
+Invite us to send a speaker to your school, group, club or place of worship

-The State provides only minimal help to those awaiting asylum decisions – and this can take years.
+The State provides only minimal help to those awaiting asylum decisions – and decisions can take several years.

 To seek asylum is not illegal.
-Some are awaiting decisions on asylum.
-Some believe – as a result of their experiences – they will be at grave risk if they return home.
+Some of our clients are awaiting decisions on asylum.
+Some believe, as a result of their experiences, that they will be in danger if they return home.